visual-layer/cartoons-dataset/README.md

 References
 	•	Inspired by: The Simpsons and Tom & Jerry franchises
 	•	Tutorial use case: Quick Start, computer vision, object detection

-⸻

-If you want, I can also write a shorter “one-page Quick Start README” with instructions for Kaggle or local folder usage, so someone can clone and immediately start experimenting with the dataset in Visual Layer or any tutorial workflow.

-Do you want me to do that next?